thebitradio/Masternodes-VPS/README.md

 Many masternode crypto currencies only have incomplete or even non-existing instructions available how to setup a masternode from source.

-This project started as handy bash script to setup my $PIVX masternodes in 2016 when there was almost zero documentation and anything that existed was either $DASH specific, sucked and in most cases both.
+This project started as handy bash script to setup my $bitradio masternodes in 2016 when there was almost zero documentation and anything that existed was either $DASH specific, sucked and in most cases both.
 For that reason, i started to work on a not-so-sucking way to install a lot of different masternodes with next to none manual intervention.

 If you are not already aware, visit the project site and join the slack.
-The website at [https://pivx.org/](https://pivx.org/) is also well worth a visit.
+The website at [https://bitrad.io](https://bitrad.io/) is also well worth a visit.

 Many people use binaries, end of with an insecure configuration or fail completely.
 This is obviously bad for the stability of the individual network.